techidaily/site-sound-tweaking/source/_posts/updated-in-2024-top-picks-for-high-quality-outdoor-audio-archives.md

 ![ Envato Elements  nature sound effect download ](https://images.wondershare.com/filmora/article-images/envato-elements-nature-sound.jpg)

-As for the subscription, you can opt for an annual plan that can be availed at around 50% discount, and gives access to more than 10 sound libraries that collectively have more than 300,000 effects dedicated to acoustic files with varying durations.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GBWcw6rXIdg?si=Tlue44bW-bPA4tH9&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/15TKQ-BOENI?si=Ri4B2AuxAdi0Bglz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+As for the subscription, you can opt for an annual plan that can be availed at around 50% discount, and gives access to more than 10 sound libraries that collectively have more than 300,000 effects dedicated to acoustic files with varying durations.

 ### 7. [Calmsound](https://www.calmsound.com/rain-sounds)